 Master in Interior Design

-Become an interior designer professional able to respond to the changes and needs of a society in constant evolution.
-Transform spaces, create experiences.
+Become an interior designer professional able to respond to the changes and needs of a society in constant evolution, promoting the care and well-being of those who inhabit them.

 Description of the curriculum